judebantony/cicd-github-action-example/README.md

 ```
 ### 14) GitGuardian - Secret Scan

-Use GitGuardian to find any secret find in the source code.
+Use [GitGuardian](https://www.gitguardian.com) to find any secret present in the source code.

 ```yaml